- B.S.M.E., East Tennessee State University

 - Expert Areas: MUH 171: Music Appreciation

-Dr. Joseph H. Allison is currently Professor of Music at Eastern Kentucky University, serving as an Arts Curriculum Designer and Director of the Marching Arts Research Team.
-He previously served as Director of Bands and the Graduate Conducting Division for 13 years.
-Additionally, Dr. Allison is a Managing Partner of the Marching Roundtable Web Platform, and an Educational Clinician for Conn-‐Selmer, Inc.
+Dr. Joseph H. Allison is currently Professor of Music at Eastern Kentucky University, serving as a Specialist in Research and Outreach, after serving as Director of Bands and the Graduate Conducting Division for 13 years.
+Additionally, he is a Managing Partner of the Marching Roundtable Educational Network, Executive Director of the National Collegiate Marching Band Championship Bowl, and an Educational Clinician for Conn-Selmer, Inc.

-He holds a Bachelor’s Degree in Music Education (French Horn) from East Tennessee State University, a Master’s Degree (Percussion) and the Doctorate in Musical Arts in Conducting from the University of South Carolina.
-Dr. Allison is the former Director of Bands at The University of North Carolina at Charlotte, Associate Director of Bands at East Tennessee State University, and Director of Bands at Sumter (SC) High School, Greenwood (SC) High School and Richmond County (NC) Senior High School.
-He serves as an adjudicator, clinician and consultant for concert, marching and jazz events throughout North America, Europe, and Japan.
+Allison holds a Bachelor’s Degree in Music Education (French Horn) from East Tennessee State University, a Master’s Degree (Percussion) and the Doctorate in Musical Arts in Conducting from the University of South Carolina.
+Dr. Allison is the former Director of Bands at The University of North Carolina at Charlotte, Associate Director of Bands at East Tennessee State University, and Director of Bands and Orchestras at Sumter (SC) High School, Greenwood (SC) and Richmond County (NC) Senior High Schools.
+He serves as an adjudicator, clinician and consultant for concert, marching and jazz events throughout North America, South America, Europe, and Japan.

 Dr. Allison has held professional affiliations with the Kentucky Music Educators Association (Board of Control), East Tennessee School Band and Orchestra Association, South Carolina Band Directors Association, College Band Directors National Association, Music Educators National Conference, National Band Association (Board of Directors), American School Band Directors Association, International Association of Jazz Educators, Percussive Arts Society (Advisory Board), The Conductor’s Guild, Drum Corps International Judges Guild (Executive Board), Bands of America (Advisory Board), Pi Kappa Lambda Honor Fraternity, Phi Beta Mu Honor Fraternity and Phi Mu Alpha Sinfonia.

-During his 19 years of public school teaching, ensembles under Dr. Allison’s direction received consistent superior ratings in adjudicated events and performed regularly at significant regional and national events.
+During his 19 years of public school teaching, ensembles under Dr. Allison’s direction received consistent superior ratings in adjudicated events and performed regularly at prestigious regional and national events.
 During his tenure as Director, the Sumter Bands became the first internationally to be honored by the John Philip Sousa Foundation as laureates of both the Sudler Flag of Honor for concert excellence and the Sudler Shield for marching achievement.
-The Symphonic Band, Jazz Ensembles, Percussion Ensembles and Chamber Orchestra were all regularly featured in major regional and national settings.
-As an adjudicator, in addition to extensive concert band and jazz ensemble activity, Allison has judged the major competitions of the music pageantry world: the Drum Corps International World Championships, and the Bands of America Grand National Championships, Winter Guard International, Drum Corps Japan, and the World Music Contests in Holland.
-He is the Founding Director and curriculum designer of the Kentucky Marching Band Adjudicators Association, and is a consultant for several other state associations.
+The Symphonic Band, Jazz Ensembles, Percussion Ensembles, and Chamber Orchestra were all regularly featured in major regional and national settings.